mauroseb/bootstrap-rhosp/README.md

 ## Description

- - The set of roles will prepare the environment to deploy Red Hat Openstack Platform
+ - The set of Ansible roles will prepare the environment to deploy Red Hat Openstack Platform
  - The roles cover the following tasks:

    - Install required software